indiecowan/backend-case-study-indie/README.md

 *******
 Started at 6pm 1/17/23 ended 7pm 1/17/23 PCT.
 DIRECTIONS TO RUN:
-To run through command line download all java files and from a folder they are all in together run ComLineChange with 1 command line argument, money (in double format).
+To run through command line download all java files and from a folder they are all in together, compile all files, then run ComLineChange with 1 command line argument, money (in double format).
 You may also run the tests I was doing by running ChangeFinder.

 Thank you so much for this opportunity!
 I look forward to talking further :)
 -Indie